- Nietfeld J. Lifetime probabilities of hematopoietic stem cells transplantation in the U.S. Biol Blood Marrow Transplant. 2008; 14(3):316–322.

 But there was hope.
 At the time of Quentin’s diagnosis, his mother was pregnant.
 Dr. Yu suggested banking the new baby’s cord blood and placental blood with LifebankUSA.
 Quentin’s parents agreed.

 After Quentin’s baby sister was delivered and the blood was collected and processed, they received the news: The sibling stem cells were a perfect match for Quentin.
-At the Children’s Hospital in New Orleans, Dr. Yu successfully performed the first ever transplant using stem cells from both the placenta and the umbilical cord.
+At the Children’s Hospital in New Orleans, Dr. Yu successfully performed the world’s first combined cord blood and placental blood transplant.

 Today, Quentin is an active and healthy teenager.
 He loves playing trombone and video games, making art—and annoying his little sister Jory, who served as his stem-cell donor.
 We are honored to have had the opportunity to help Quentin, his family—and all the other families that have found hope by banking their stem cells with LifebankUSA.